Retinosaurus: Discovery and naming

 The holotype specimen, GRS 29689, was legally obtained from a Myanmar gem dealer in 2019.
-It was subsequently announced in a preprint in October 2021, and validly described as a new genus and species of lizard by Čerňanský et al. in January 2022.
+It was subsequently announced in a preprint by Čerňanský et al. in October 2021, and validly described as a new genus and species of lizard upon publication in January 2022.

 The fossil was discovered in the Hkamti amber site of Myanmar, which dates to the early Albian, approximately 110 million years ago.
 The holotype, which represents a juvenile individual, includes a well-preserved articulated skull, partial postcrania, and skin impressions.
 In addition to the lizard fossil material, the amber also contains several coleopterans.

 The generic name, "Retinosaurus", is derived from the Greek words "retine", referring to liquid resins created by trees, and "saurus", meaning "lizard".
 The specific name, "hkamtiensis", references Hkamti, the type locality.

 Classification

 In all but one of the phylogenetic analyses performed by Čerňanský et al. (2022), Retinosaurus was recovered as a Pan-xantusiid.
 Most phylogenies resulted with Retinosaurus as a sister taxon to a clade formed by Tepexisaurus + Xantusiidae.
 Because the holotype represents an immature individual, the authors explain that any phylogenetic results should be treated with caution.
 Their results are displayed in the cladogram below: